flow-ai/flowai-js-templates/README.md

 ## GBM.Suggestion

-A suggestion for the user to reply with specified text or initiates a native action on the device.
+A suggestion for the user to reply with a predefined text, trigger an event or initiate a native action like dialing a phone number

 **Properties**